Data Protection Policy

 This Data Protection Policy also meets the requirement at paragraph 5 of Schedule 1, Part 2 to the Data Protection Act 2018 that an appropriate policy document be in place where the processing of special category personal data is necessary for reasons of substantial public interest.
 The specific conditions under which data may be processed for reasons of substantial public interest are set out at paragraphs 6 to 28 of Schedule 1, Part 2 to the Data Protection Act 2018.

-Procedures for securing compliance - Article 5 of the General Data Protection Regulation sets out the data protection principles:
+Procedures for securing compliance - Article 5 of the UK GDPR sets out the data protection principles:

 Principle 1 - personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject.